About us

 Membership is open to everyone who is no longer in full-time work.
 No qualifications are required for admission, and none are awarded, as fellowship and love of learning are the focus of the organisation.

-To join U3A Joburg, complete a registration form and email it to us or hand it in at the registration table, when you arrive for a lecture.
+To join U3A Joburg, complete the registration process and email us with your details or hand it in at the registration table, when you arrive for a lecture.
 You will receive a membership card the following month that serves as a receipt.
 Please wear your membership card to all U3A functions.
-The annual membership fee is R80.
-To attend a Tuesday lecture as a guest is R30.
+The annual membership fee is R100.
+To attend a Tuesday lecture as a guest is R40.

 We have an annual break in activities during December and January each year.
 There are no monthly meetings and many of our course leaders are on vacation.
 The committee does not meet during this period and all U3A business resumes in February.